hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * Pooling: a pooling layer is often added between convolutional layers to reduce parameters in order to reduce overfitting.
 For example, in practice, MAX pooling works better
     * Padding: Padding refers to adding extra layer of zeros across the images so that the output image has the same size as the input
     * Data Augmentation: the addition of new data derived from the given data, which might prove to be beneficial for prediction.
 Such as brightening/rotating the image
+  * Detailed CNN Go Through: https://www.analyticsvidhya.com/blog/2017/06/architecture-of-convolutional-neural-networks-simplified-demystified/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29
+    * Not a big fan of deep learning, but I am paying attention to all these tuutorials as well, to learn more about them.
+This article is a real good one.
+I love this typy of go through, from the very beginning, step by step, telling you how an algorithm work, with examples :)
+    * CNN is a popular algorithm for image classification
+    * Images are formed by pixels, if the order or color of these pixels change, the image will change too.
+Machine will break an image into a matrix of pixels, and store the color code of each pixel at the representative position
+    * A fully connected network would take this image as an array by flattening it and considering pixel values as features to predict the number in image.
+What CNN does is to take the input image, define a weight matrix and the input is convolved to extract specific features from the image without losing the information about its spatial arrangement, this also significantly reduces number of features
+    * The convolution layer - k*k matrix with 0,1 weights, use this k*K matrix in the whole n*n matrix to extract features.
+Weights are learnt such that the loss function will be minimized.
+When there are multiple convolution layer, the deeper the layer is, the more complex features it extratced.
+An activation map is the output of the convolution layer.
+    * <b>Stride</b>: If the weight matrix moves 1 pixel at a time, we call it as a stride of 1.
+The size of image keeps on reducing as we increase the stride value
+    * <b>Padding</b>: Padding the input image with zeros across it when the size shrinked after stride.
+This is to preserve the size of the image
+    * The spatial size of the output image can be calculated as `([W-F+2P]/S)+1`.
+Here, W is the input volume size, F is the size of the filter, P is the number of padding applied and S is the number of strides.
+    * Output Layer - The convolution and pooling layers would only be able to extract features and reduce the number of parameters from the  original images.
+However, to generate the final output we need to apply <b>a fully connected layer</b> to generate an output equal to the number of classes we need.
+The output layer has a <b>loss function</b>like categorical cross-entropy, to compute the error in prediction.
+Once the forward pass is complete the <b>backpropagation begins to update the weight and biases for error and loss reduction</b>.
+    * <b>Images should be resized to the same shape and size</b> before using CNN.
+You can use Python `cv2` for image resizing. `images[i]=cv2.resize(images[i],(300,300))`
   * RNN (Recurrent Neural Network)
     * Recurrent Neuron: A recurrent neuron is one in which the output of the neuron is sent back to it for t time stamps.
     * RNN is often used for sequential data, such as time series